article

 • Questionnaires

-Questionnaires can be classified as qualitative and quantitative research methods, but with the appropriate questions, you can attain lots of extensive answers from respondents.
+Questionnaires can be classified as qualitative and quantitative research methods, but with the appropriate questions, you can attain extensive answers from respondents.

 • Focus group

-It is a discussion with a group of people on a particular topic under a researcher’s guidance.
+It is a discussion with a group on a particular topic under a researcher’s guidance.

 Having lots of information on the web can be both beneficial and tricky.
-So make sure you use reliable sources to get to know your customers more.
+So, use reliable sources to get to know your customers more.
 The following steps after gathering the results could be:

 • Prioritization to discard irrelevant insights;